Flagsmith/flagsmith/SECURITY.md

 - Identify the remediation.
 - Implement and deploy a fix to our SaaS platform, Docker images and source code.
-- Create a Github issue, labelled `Security` where appropriate.
+- Create a GitHub issue, labelled `Security` where appropriate.

 Thank you for your contribution.